enspiral-cherubi/xy-model/README.md

 In controlling the simulation, press h for hotter temperatures and c for colder temperatures.
 You can also hold spacebar while moving the mouse to create disturbances.

+At low temperatures, the force between vortices is dominated by the energy and goes with distance as 1/r, causing an eventually collapse of all vortex-antivortex pairs.
+As the temperature increases however, a repulsive entropic force between vortices eventually dominates, leading to a phase transition to a regime where vortices are unbound and the angles are basically uncorrelated at large distances.
+This transition, the Kosterlitz-Thouless transition, is very special among classical phase transitions because it cannot be understood in a symmetry-breaking framework.
+It was one of the breakthroughs mentioned in the 2016 Nobel prize announcements.

+Some technical comments.
 The way we simulate time evolution in this model is using Glauber dynamics.
 At each time step, we iterate over all lattice sites i, then choose a random angle S_i^{new} at that site for replacement.
 We compute the difference in energy \Delta E between the initial configuration and the configuration where the angle S_i^{old} is replaced with the random angle S_i^{new}.
 This energy difference, along with the temperature, defines the Boltzmann probability

 p = 1/(1+\exp(-\Delta E/T)).